Cod-e-Codes/test-repo/TESTING.md

 - **Database Tests**: Testing database operations and schema management
 - **Server Tests**: Testing WebSocket handling, message routing, and user management

-**Note**: This is a foundational test suite with good coverage for smaller utility packages and significantly improved coverage for client components.
-Overall coverage is 27.0% across all packages.
+**Note**: This is a foundational test suite with good coverage for smaller utility packages and significantly improved coverage for client and server components.
+Overall coverage is 32.4% across all packages.

 ## Test Structure